Johannett321/some-simplify/readme.md

 - /backend/src/main/java/com/johansvartdal/ReactSpringTemplate/ReactSpringTemplateApplication (Refactor filename and classname)

 #### Update the Clerk Key
-Insert the Clerk API key in the "/frontend/.env" file
+- Insert the Clerk API key in the "/frontend/.env" file
+- Insert the Secret key in the "/backend/src/main/java/com.johansvartdal.ReactSpringTemplate.authentication.Authenticate" file (Bearer Token)

 #### Installing frontend packages
 Install all frontend packages by running the following command inside the frontend folder: